mo-sangha/book/chapters/3.typ

 As karmic cycles are liberated, enlightened mind is revealed.
 This includes the four samayas and the five wisdoms in their full fruition.
-There can be a shift here, abandoning the identity we once knew for an known spaciousness presenting itself as much more authentic and secure than we could have previously imagined.
+There can be a shift here, abandoning the identity we once knew for a known spaciousness presenting itself as much more authentic and secure than we could have previously imagined.
 The great triad of kayas are unionizing as pure presence.
 Meaning, the energy of reality, including our own bodies, is realized as nirmanakaya.